…with materials to prepare students for their trip to the theater!

 Order applications are a request for seats only and not a guarantee of admission.
 Orders are confirmed by mail or email as specified when application is submitted.
 If we cannot fill your request, we will contact you by email.

-School Shows are intended for school groups of 10 or more.
+Intended for school groups of 10 or more.
 One adult per every 10 students required.

-School Shows are for students PK-12 and are not appropriate for infants or toddlers.
+Performances are for students PK-12 and are not appropriate for infants or toddlers.
 We understand the challenges in transportation and the need for parent drivers; however, out of courtesy for our audience and performers, we ask that adults with disruptive children visit our lobby.